openshift-labs/learn-katacoda/apicurio/step01.md

 `[]`

-**BEWARE:** Sometimes it can take a minute or two for Apricurio to initialize in the Katacoda VM.
+**BEWARE:** Sometimes it can take a minute or two for Apicurio to initialize in the Katacoda VM.
 Thus, you might have to click the `curl` command shown above in Step 3 a few times to get the expected response.

 ---